If a tenant and landlord have a dispute, they can try to resolve it by:

-- talking about the problem with your tenant or landlord
+- talking about the problem

 - talking about the problem with someone independent – called 'alternative dispute resolution'